 Reporting and Monitoring

 An investment firm is responsible for all investment-related activities of the company's licensed representatives.
 According to Sonn Law Group, this means a representative of the firm is required by law to report any private securities transactions to her employer.
 The investment firm also is legally required to review the outside investment opportunity for its suitability and appropriateness.

 Securities law makes investment firms responsible for all related activities of employees, even if the employee works outside of a firm's official presence.
 This means a licensed securities rep is not allowed to work or consult in any capacity as an investment advisor without obtaining approval from the securities firm where her license is registered.
 Following these ethics rules and regulations helps ensure transparency and protect the assets of everyone involved.

-Any investment or financial product an investment rep presents to clients should be approved and offered by the firm he works for.
-If a rep wants to discuss an opportunity outside the products offered by the investment firm, the rep may be trying to work a private securities transaction.
+Any and all investment or financial products an investment rep presents to clients should be approved and offered by the firm he works for.
+If a rep wants to discuss an opportunity outside the types of investment securities offered by the investment firm, the rep may be trying to work a private securities transaction.
 This type of transaction can cost the rep his license and is a huge red flag.
 To make sure they are receiving the best advice, investors should ask if the opportunity was reviewed and approved by the rep's employer.
 If not, take heed and consider reporting the circumstances to the representative's employer.